 - Add a vendor.
 Click the + menu at the bottom of the vendor list and click Add Vendor. - Import your existing contacts.
 Click the + menu at the bottom of the vendor list and click Import Multiple. - Create a transaction.
 Click the + menu at the bottom of the transactions area and choose the type of transaction you want to create. - Search for a vendor.
 Use the search field above the vendor list to find the vendor name you need. - Edit a vendor.
 Select the name of the vendor and then click Edit Vendor in the top right corner of the center. - Keep notes about a vendor.
-Select a vendor and click Add Note or Edit Note in the top right corner of the center.

-- Get a map or driving directions.
+Select a vendor and click Add Note or Edit Note in the top right corner of the center. - Get a map or driving directions.
 Select the name of a vendor and click Map or Directions.
 Intuit Maps displays the map of or directions to the vendor's address.
-(You must be online to get maps and directions.)
-I'm getting an error with Maps and Directions. - Add vendor contact information to Address Book.
+(You must be online to get maps and directions.) - Add vendor contact information to Contacts.
 Turn on Contact Sync (Company > Contact Sync Settings).
-Select names of vendors you want to sync with Address Book, and then Control-click and select Sync Vendor(s) with Address Book.
-A symbol () displays to remind you which names are synced.
-How does Contact Sync work? - Filter the information you see.
+Select names of vendors you want to sync with Contacts, and then Control-click and select Sync Vendor(s) with Contacts.
+A symbol ( displays to remind you which names are synced. - Filter the information you see.
 You can filter the vendor list as well as the transactions by using the filters located under each list.
-For example, you can select "Vendors with Open Balances" from the View pulldown menu under the customer list, then select a customer name.
+For example, you can select "Vendors with Open Balances" from the View pull-down menu under the customer list, then select a customer name.
 Then you can use the filters under the transactions on the right pane to filter the transactions to view "Bills" filtered by "Open" in the date range of "This Month."